blumixid/docs/support/index.md

   2. Clearly describe in the ticket summary that the ticket is about a potential security vulnerability.
   2. Provide details of the potential security vulnerability by including one of the following items:
        * A phone number at which you can be reached to discuss the issue.
 	   * Details of the issue.
-You must encrypt the details as a block of text in the body of the ticket, and provide instructions on how IBM Support can securely contact you to obtain decryption instructions.
+You must encrypt the details as a block of text in the body of the ticket, and provide instructions on how Support team can securely contact you to obtain decryption instructions.